Remod-org/RealPortals/README.md

     - Look at the portal door.
     - Hold down your use key and press the secondary fire button on your mouse.
  5. Firing the gun at a portal will tell you the name and whether it is an entrance or exit.
 For more info, use the portal command with no arguments.
  6. Your toolgun will be removed on connect or disconnect.
 Simply request a new one when you reconnect using 'portal tool'.
-This is done to prevent abusing the privilege and harvesting all the tools a player might create to harvest resources...
+This is done to prevent abusing the privilege and harvesting all the tools a player might create for resources...

 ## Configuration
 ```json